-Balding is common all throughout men of varying ages in the United States.
-In fact, if you yourself are not experiencing some stage of the balding process, it is more likely than not that someone you know on a close personal level is.
-This is because more than half of all men (two thirds to be more exact) have hair that is already beginning to thin (if not at a more advanced stage of the balding process) by the time that they reach the relatively young age of thirty-five.
-And by the time that they reach fifty, a whopping eighty-five percent of all men have begun to lose their hair — or are much further along in the process of balding.
-All throughout the country, millions of men — just about thirty-five million, to be exact — are in the process of losing their hair, and this has taken a toll on the lives of many, particularly when it comes to losing confidence.
+Nearly two thirds of men are already experiencing thinning or starting to bald by the relatively young age of thirty-five.
+By the time that they reach fifty, a whopping eighty-five percent of all men have begun to lose their hair — or are much further along in the process of balding.
+Throughout the country, over thirty-five million men are losing their hair, and this has taken a toll on the lives of many, particularly when it comes to losing confidence.

 Fortunately, a FUE transplant has presented a viable hair restoration option to many with thinning hair.
-A FUE transplant, which stands for follicular unit extraction, does not take a large strip of skin away from the back of the head but instead works by removing naturally occurring clumps of hair and transplanting them to an area where balding is becoming (or has long since become) obvious.
-These naturally occurring clumps typically only involve a few strands of hair and as many a hair follice, but can incorporate as many as eight, depending on the person.
-FUE transplants allow men to go about their lives very much as they did before, as it leaves minimal scarring behind.
+A FUE transplant, which stands for “follicular unit extraction”, does not take a large strip of skin away from the back of the head.
+Instead FUE works by removing naturally occurring clumps of hair and transplanting them to a bald or thinning area.
+These naturally occurring clumps typically only involve a few strands of hair, but can incorporate as many as eight depending on the person.
+FUE transplants allow men to go about their lives very much as they did before the procedure, as it leaves minimal scarring behind.